11ty/eleventy-import-disqus/README.md

 Eleventy will now make this JSON data available automatically in our markdown template (these are known as [Template Specific Data Files](https://github.com/11ty/eleventy/blob/master/docs/data.md#template-and-directory-specific-data-files)).

-Here’s how I used it (this is in my `post.liquid` layout template specifically for blog posts):
+Here’s how I used it (for maximum re-use, put it in a layout template—mine is `_includes/layouts/post.liquid`—otherwise you can use this on any template that might have one of our Disqus JSON comment files):

 ```html
 <div class="static-comments">